teaching-sessions/full-stack-developer-80-20/source/full-stack-developer-journey.md

 - Patterns are not silver bullets
 - Every nail do not require a hammer
+- Knowing when and where to use a pattern is more important
 - No such thing as an anti-pattern, they're all situational
 - Most patterns are just polymorphism or callbacks on crack cocaine :black_heart:
 - A lot of libraries/frameworks exist to do the work for you